 Weebly vs WordPress – Key Differences You Must Know

-Weebly or WordPress, which one should I choose?
+Weebly vs WordPress, which one should I choose?

 To the satisfied users of both platforms, this might seem like a silly question.
 It isn’t, actually.
 While both have significant achievements under their belt, there are several differences that set the two platforms apart.

 WordPress is a powerful platform powering 34% of all the websites on the internet.
 On top of that, it’s managed to provide a scalable and robust eCommerce solution WooCommerce that’s made it all the more powerful.

 At the same time, you also have Weebly, a 12-year veteran in the digital world.
 A powerful website builder that’s constantly updated and just recently, after being acquired by Square, it has gained more resources to develop its eCommerce platform as well.